 While both IXS and INS are powerful techniques for probing phonon dynamics, they are often complementary in many aspects.
-For instance, the scattering intensity in IXS approximately scales with $Z^{2}$, where $Z$ is the atomic number, whereas INS displays complex isotope effect.
+For instance, the scattering intensity of IXS approximately scales with $Z^{2}$, where $Z$ is the atomic number, whereas INS displays complex isotope effect.
 As a result, the choice between the two techniques may depend on the specific chemical elements present in the sample.

 In addition, IXS offers higher momentum resolution and the ability to study small-size samples ($\sim10~\mu m\times30~\mu m$) due to the high brilliance of modern synchrony light source.
-On the other hand, INS can achieve higher energy resolution and enables the simultaneous collection of data across a large momentum space using time-of-flight spectrometer.
+On the other hand, INS can achieve higher energy resolution and allow simultaneous collection of data across a large momentum space using time-of-flight spectrometer.